 To disable, simply reverse the steps above and uncheck the box to disable.

 That should do it!

-This post showed you how to quickly show or hide the Desktop on Windows 11 from the taskbar.
-If you find any error above or have something to add, please use the comment form below.
+This post showed you how to quickly show or hide the Desktop on Windows 11 from the Taskbar.
+Please use the comment form below if you find any errors above or have something to add.

 That is exactly what I had been looking for!!!

 This article is pointless and stupid.
 This is nothing new; same behavior in Windows 10 (and maybe 7, 8….who can remember).
 Found this from a search result for how to display “minimize all windows”.
 Who the eff wants to try to navigate to that tiny little barely visible “line” at the far right, or use obtuse keyboard finger/hand gestures.
 Post a real article on how to restore the “Show Desktop” icon that appears on your TASKBAR (one click, bottom center of your screen!) that was in Windows 10, and stupid upgrade removed.
 Googling next article!!!!
 Yours=FAIL!

 I was wondering if there is a way to have the setting of just being able to hover over this corner of the taskbar to view the desktop like in previous Windows versions please?

 Super.
 Thanks, just was I was loooking for.